Indre-V/animation-quiz/README.md

 * Multiple player option.
 * Online scoreboard that includes all players.
+* Share results on Social Media.
 * Option to store the progress and return to the quiz at a later time, allowing to finish it at user's pace and not lose any of the questions already completed.
 * Broaden range of animation topics such as principles of animation, software tools, and industry best practices.
 * Provide hints or additional resources for challenging questions.
-* Time-adjustable quiz where player can select a time limit for each question, all question or have no limitless time to complete.
+* Time-adjustable quiz where player can select a time limit for each question, all questions or have no limitless time to complete.

 [Back to top](#contents)